CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Arc revision

-(update a domain based on the directional constraint)
+(updating a domain based on the directional constraint)

 ```
 // arc revision (domain updating)